2018-19 Rules of the Competition

 The presentation competition is scored independently of the team competition.
 However, in order to be considered for a finalist prize in the team competition, a team must have participated in the Action Plan competition.
 Adult teams are not required to present a presentation of their action plan at the State Bowl.

-The topic of the State Bowl problem will be Cloud Storage.
+The topic of the State Bowl problem will be Coping with Stress.

 Sealed packages containing copies of the state bowl future scene will be distributed at the state bowl.
 Each team will be assigned a location for completing their booklet.
 Coaches or designated adults may assist participants in finding rooms, and are then required to leave the competition area.
 The problem solving session begins when students are directed to open their sealed packages; reading of the future scene is included in the two-hour time limit placed on the booklet competition at Future Problem Solving state bowls.
 Each team must turn in their completed booklets to a designated official no later than three minutes after the call to stop writing is announced.

-No written materials relating to the state bowl topic Identity Theft or the Future Problem Solving process may be used by students during the competitive session.
+No written materials relating to the state bowl topic Coping with Stress or the Future Problem Solving process may be used by students during the competitive session.
 All reference materials, except dictionaries and thesauruses, are also prohibited.

 No electronic devices (including calculators, spell checkers, electronic thesauruses, and computers) may be used by participants.
 The coach must request exceptions for special circumstances in advance.